 Gift Card Scam Signs up Victims for Monthly Charge

-If you have a cell phone, you've probably gotten one.
+If you have a cell phone, you've probably gotten one of these spam texts.
 The "You've Won a Free Gift Card" spam text messages are so common, you may not think anything of them.
 But be careful, responding to those texts could accidentally sign you up for a $9.99/month charge.

 How the Scam Works:

 You get a text message saying that you just won a $1,000 gift card from a major retailer.
 It sounds too good to be real, but you decide to check it out anyway.
 You follow the link in the text, and it leads to a legitimate-looking website with the colors and logo of the real company.